© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanymynech Hill Camp is a scheduled monument protected by Cadw under reference MG030.
 View the official record →

-Llanymynech Hill Camp is a prehistoric hillfort located in Powys, Wales, positioned on a prominent hilltop near the village of Llanymynech.
+Llanymynech Hill Camp is a hillfort situated in Montgomeryshire, Wales, dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG030.

 Llanymynech Hill Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanymynech Hill Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG030.